HenriqueCastros/COVID19-Analysis/README.md

 - [ ] Data cleaning with SQL.
 - [ ] Data exploration with Pyhton.
 - [ ] Data cleaning with Python.
-- [ ] Build Dashboards with Power BI or Tableau.
+- [x] Build Dashboards with Tableau.

 ### Prerequisites